bluesektor/GreenWerx/README.md

-***Update:** This name of this project is going to change, and also changing to React/Node for client/server.
+***Update:** This name of this project is going to change, and the code is being updated to React/Node for client/server.

 # TreeMon Project #